abradaric/abradaric.github.io/r0a0_rpi_rc.md

     GPIO.cleanup()
 ```

+We initiate UDP socket, with address and port number forwarded from some other function (this is not _main_ function).
+We decode incoming data (bytes) to string, and process it.
 That's it for the RPi side of _WASD_ free-driving mode.